sartios/gatsby-blog-example/content/posts/27-02-2018-react-dom-render/index.md

 ## Usage

-The place that React.render(element, container) is mostly used to render the application into DOM.
+React.render(element, container) is mostly used to render the application into DOM.

 ### In the browser